Identity area

 All files are open, with the exception of the following:

 These files have been restricted to protect the privacy of third parties.
-Please contact the University Archivist for permission to access these records.
+Please contact the University Archivist for additional information.

 Conditions governing reproduction